Situated just 30 miles from London in the

 Basildon's population is well in excess of 120,000.

-As development of the town got under way it brought great change to the landscape with some
+As development of the new town began to take shape it brought great change to the landscape with some

 the area into a modern town.